davidrg/ckwin/README.md

 * Compiler support has been extended down to Visual C++ 2.0 and all the way up to Visual C++ 2022 fixing a number of issues along the way.
-This enables proper support for the latest versions of windows, as well as the second oldest 32bit version - Windows NT 3.50
+This enables proper support for the latest versions of windows, as well as the second oldest 32bit version - Windows NT 3.50.
+Support has also been added for OpenWatcom (targeting both Windows and OS/2) and MinGW.
 * PTYs are also supported on Windows 10+ now via the `pty` command.
 For example, `pty cmd.exe` will open the Windows shell inside C-Kermit and from there you can run any windows console tool.
 Note that Kermit file transfers are not supported